Habitat for Humanity, Stroud, OK

 - Food: The group will be eating most meals with the community members of Stroud.

 - Work: The group will help accomodate to whatever needs the community of Stroud may need at the time of the visit.
 Groups should expect some manual labor and physcial components.
 In the past, groups have helped to finish a home being built, started the building of a house from just a slab of concrete, and also they have helped to build a shed.
+Previous groups have also had the opportunity to work in Stroud's food pantry as well as a senior citizen's facility.

 - Focus: Community, Hands on work, physical labor